 Just note, you are not required to leave as a foreign citizen.
 Costa Rica has been extending the residency of any people stuck in Costa Rica.
 You will not be punished for remaining in the country as a tourist at this time.

-The previous repatriation flights have been departing from San Jose and arriving in Houston.
+The previous repatriation flights to the US have been departing from San Jose and arriving in Houston.
 From there it is possible to fly to your home state.
-Just note, you do have to pay for these flights.

 Keep in mind that if you return to your home country you will not be allowed back in Costa Rica until borders reopen.